 So if we thought that Jewish tradition opposes organ donation because the body of the dead may not be used for the benefit of the living, we now know that healing one person's illness by using organs and tissues from a body no longer living is not in violation of Jewish law.

 What it all comes down to is this.
 By and large, the Jewish legal tradition has never opposed organ donation.
-For nearly two thousand years, it has laid the groundwork in favor of such actions.
-The Orthodox community is in the final stages of sanctioning it altogether.
-And the Conservative, Reconstructionist and Reform movements have supported and encouraged it for many years now.
+For nearly 2,000 years, it has laid the groundwork in favor of such actions.
+And the Reform Movement has supported and encouraged it for many years now.

 Sign your donor card.
 And let your family know about it.